firecmsco/firecms/website/docs/migrating_from_alpha_versions.md

 ## API changes

-- **`CMSApp` has been renamed to `FirebaseCMSApp`** in order to better reflect that that implementation of FireCMS uses Firebase as the backend
+- **`CMSApp` has been renamed to `FirebaseCMSApp`** in order to better reflect that that implementation of `FireCMS` uses Firebase as the backend

+- `CMSAppProvider` has been renamed to `FireCMS`, it is now the main component of the CMS, in charge of initialising navigation and all the contexts.

+- `CMSAppContext` has been renamed to `FireCMSContext`
+- `useCMSAppContext` has been renamed to `useFireCMSContext`

 - General callbacks refactor. **All callbacks** now always return a single object with the props as fields.
 The goal of this change is to make them